-The current facilities were built in 1958 and consists of 15 permanent classrooms, one multipurpose room, one library, one administrative building, one staff room, and three playgrounds.
+The current facilities were built in 1962.
+The campus is currently comprised of 19 classrooms, a library/media center art gallery, multipurpose room, one staff lounge, a cafeteria, and two playgrounds.

 Cleaning Process and Schedule

 School Facility Conditions and Planned Improvements